 Very, Too, and Enough

 Very is an adverb that intensifies adjectives.
 To intensify means to strengthen.
 Very precedes adjectives and strengthens the meaning of the adjective which immediately follows it.
-It precedes adjectives words referring to time, frequency, quantity, distance, manner, and condition.
+It precedes words referring to time, frequency, quantity, distance, manner, and condition.

 Betty was very small for her age.